SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 - **Normalize** is the conversion from back-end models to UI models
 - **Serialize** is the conversion of UI models to back-end models, in the case of submitting data to the back end.

 To provide optional conversion, the convertors are so-called "multi-providers", which allows Spartacus to provide specific convertors.
-A good example is the optional normalizer that is used for the additional data required by SmartEdit integrations.
+A good example of an optional normalizer is the one that is used for the additional data required by SmartEdit integrations.
 This integration requires some additional attributes on the final DOM.
 Spartacus provides an optional convertor that normalizes additional data from the back-end source to the UI model.

 Convertors are optional: when no convertor is found for the given domain, the source data is returned.
 Furthermore, whenever the back-end model is equal to the UI model, or in the case of a simple conversion, the adapter can easily take care of this.